Diophantine Geometry over Groups VIII: Stability

+To construct the Diophantine set $D_1$, we look at the entire collection of values, $(x_1,\ldots,x_s,p,q,a)$, for which the values, $(x_i,p,q,a)$, $1 \leq i \leq s$, belong to distinct strictly solid families.
 With this collection we associate a canonical finite collection of maximal limit groups, that we view as graded with respect to the parameter subgroup $<q>$.
-With these graded limit groups we associate the (graded) resolutions that appear in their strict graded Makanin-Razborov diagrams, and the resolutions associated with the various strata in the singular loci of the diagrams.
-Since we assumed that the terminal limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$) are of minimal (graded) rank, all the resolutions in these graded Makanin-Razborov diagrams are of minimal (graded) rank.
+Since the solid limit group, $Sld(x,p,q,a)$, is of minimal rank, so are all the maximal limit groups that we associated with the given collection of values.
+With these graded limit groups we further associate the (graded) resolutions that appear in their strict graded Makanin-Razborov diagrams, and the resolutions that are associated with the various strata in the singular loci of the diagram.

-Given a (graded) completion, $Comp(x_1,\ldots,x_s,y_1,\ldots,y_m,r_1,\ldots,r_s,p,z,q,a)$, of one of these graded resolutions, we look at all the specializations that factor through that completion, and for which either: \roster \item"{(1)}" (at least) one of the specializations $x_1,\ldots,x_s,y_1,\ldots,y_m$ that is supposed to be rigid or strictly solid is not rigid or not strictly solid.

-\item"{(2)}" two of these specializations that are supposed to be rigid and distinct coincide, or two strictly solid specializations that are supposed to belong to distinct strictly solid families belong to the same strictly solid family.
-Note that if a given specialization is not strictly solid, or if two specializations belong to the same strictly solid family, then the (ambient) specialization of the given completion has to satisfy at least one of finitely many (prescribed) Diophantine conditions that are associated with the finitely many solid limit groups that are associated with the given specializations (see definition 1.5 in [Se3]).
+Given a (graded) completion, $Comp(x_1,\ldots,x_s,p,z,q,a)$, of one of these graded resolutions, we look at all the specializations of the completion for which either (at least) one of the values, $(x_i,p,q,a)$, $i=1,\ldots,s$, that is supposed to be strictly solid is not strictly solid, or two such values belong to the same strictly solid family.
+Note that if such value is not strictly solid, or if two such values belong to the same strictly solid family, then the (ambient) specialization of the given completion has to satisfy at least one of finitely many (fixed) Diophantine conditions that are associated with the given solid limit group, $Sld(x,p,q,a)$ (see definition 1.5 in [Se3] for these Diophantine conditions).

-\item"{(3)}" a specialization of what is supposed to be a primitive root, $r_i$, has a root of order that is not co-prime to the least common multiple of the indices of the finite index subgroups that are associated with the corresponding graded closures $GCl_1,\ldots,GCl_t$.
-Note that these specializations satisfy (at least) one of finitely many Diophantine conditions.

-\item"{(4)}" there exists an extra rigid (strictly solid family of) specialization(s) of the rigid limit group $Rgd(x,p,q,a)$ ($Sld(x,p,q,a)$), in addition to those specified by the specializations $x_1,\ldots,x_s$. \endroster